ElektraInitiative/PermaplanT/doc/decisions/database.md

 ## Decision

-We will use [PostgreSQL](https://www.postgresql.org/) as the database for the Perma Plan(t) app in addition with a [PostGIS](https://postgis.net/) extension for spatial queries.
+We will use [PostgreSQL](https://www.postgresql.org/) as the database for the Permaplant app in addition with a [PostGIS](https://postgis.net/) extension for spatial queries.

 ## Rationale